 Carol Lynley as Harlow

-And her role as Ann Lake is superb.
-She plays a mother who claims her little girl vanishes after a day at her school.
-Otto Preminger’s Bunny Lake is Missing (1965), is one of my favorite psychological thrillers.
+As Ann Lake she is superb playing a mother who claims her little girl vanishes after a day at school.
+Otto Preminger’s Bunny Lake is Missing (1965), is one of my favorite psychological thrillers partly due in part to Lynley’s ability to show her growing paranoia.
 She also appeared in the very dark and twisted The Shuttered Room (1965) co-starring Oliver Reed and Gig Young based on a story by horror writer August Derleth.

 Carol Lynley appeared in various television shows, Alfred Hitchcock Presents, The Alfred Hitchcock Hour, It Takes a Thief, Night Gallery, The Invaders, Kojak, The Man from U.N.C.L.E, Journey to the Unknown, The Sixth Sense, The Magician, The Evil Touch, Quincy M.E. and Police Woman, just to mention my favorites.